 Specifying if the premium increase referenced is the first, second, third, last, etc.

 Offering contingent nonforfeiture based on the full increase amount and offered with each phase of the rate action.

-Notifying policyholders 45-60 days in advance of each phase of the rate increase.
+Notifying policyholders at least 45 days in advance of each phase of the rate increase, applicable state requirements